WilliamGast/Read_Capstone_2/README.md

  Sentiment analysis or opinion mining is an NLP technique that lets you determine the attitude (positive, negative, or neutral) of text.

- With this model that I create from this project an airline company could take result and understand how there customers are reacting to them and their services purely from their twitter data.
-This is important because this can be used to mprove a company's decision making, customer satisfaction and more
+ With this model that I create from this project an airline company could take these results and understand how their customers are reacting to them and their services  from their twitter data.
+This is important because this can be used to improve a company's decision making, customer satisfaction and more

 ## Data
 The data was a Kaggle data set named [Twitter US Airline Sentiment](https://www.kaggle.com/crowdflower/twitter-airline-sentiment).